Menu

 Who Paid Grant Campbell?

-10th January 1994: This TIO document (AS 542-A) confirms that Grant Campbell was handling my related FTSP and (Ferrier Hodgson Corporate Advisory) the TIO-appointed Resource Unit correspondence to Telstra on behalf of the TIO.
+10th January 1994: This TIO document (File 56-B - Open Letter File No/56-A to 56-D) confirms that Grant Campbell was handling my related FTSP and (Ferrier Hodgson Corporate Advisory) the TIO-appointed Resource Unit correspondence to Telstra on behalf of the TIO.

-I was never informed before his arbitration that Grant Campbell had been seconded from Telstra, nor that he had defected back to Telstra all within a twelve-month period.
-These following exhibits confirm that an unhealthy relationship between the TIO office and Telstra certainly existed during the period Alan was in arbitration.
+I was never informed before his arbitration that Grant Campbell had been seconded from Telstra or that he had defected back to Telstra, all within a twelve-month period.
+The following exhibits confirm that an unhealthy relationship between the TIO office and Telstra certainly existed during Alan's arbitration period.

-1. TIO documents dated 9th February 1994 (AS 542-B) confirm that Grant Campbell was signing letters on behalf of Warwick Smith, particularly in relation to the fax billing and lock-up complaints included in my FTSP claims.
+1. TIO documents dated 9 February 1994 (File 55-B Open Letter File No/56-A to 56-D confirm that Grant Campbell was signing letters on behalf of Warwick Smith, particularly regarding the fax billing and lock-up complaints included in my FTSP claims.

-2. Telstra FOI documents H00027 H36279, and H36280 (AS 542-C) confirm that, in January and February 1995, Grant Campbell and Ted Benjamin were addressing the same types of 008/1800 billing issues on behalf of Telstra’s Customer Response Unit.
+2. Telstra FOI documents H00027 H36279, and H36280 (File 56 GOpen Letter File No/56-A to 56-D) confirm that, in January and February 1995, Grant Campbell and Ted Benjamin were addressing the same types of 008/1800 billing issues on behalf of Telstra’s Customer Response Unit.
 This is the same Unit that Ted Benjamin headed when he wrote to Dr Hughes on 16th December 1994 to confirm that Telstra had advised AUSTEL, in writing, that they would address my 008/1800 billing issues as part of their defence of his claim, as per the arbitration agreement.
 I have always been concerned about Grant Campbell’s handling of my 008/1800 arbitration materials that went through the TIO’s office in 1994.

 This Telstra internal email FOI folio 000973 (AS 542-E) notes: